zarhus/presentations/pages/crosscon-hv-zarhus.md

 * while the `magic prinkt` issue doesn't alter the functionality of the setup, it's very annoying.
 Finding the fix is not really within our scope of operations though - that's more up to the developers who wrote the Hypervisor.

+say that the listeners can also contribute, in the respective issue, PR or raise general issue in meta-zarhus

+tell people about the image, good option if you don't want to build everything yourself.
 -->

 ---